DanielHunt16/SpotifyToYouTubeSongPlaylist/README.md

 # SpotifyToYouTubeSongPlaylist
 Gets your Spotify Playlist with all the songs and adds it to a youtube playlist

-!!THIS IS JUST A SCRIPT YOU WILL STILL NEED TO SETUP THE SPOTIFY API AND YOUTUBE API!!
+THIS IS JUST A SCRIPT YOU WILL STILL NEED TO SETUP THE SPOTIFY API AND YOUTUBE API

 Before running the code